mityax/gnome-extension-touchup/README.md

  - [ ] Virtual Touchpad (use device as touchpad when connected to a second monitor)
- - [ ] Floating temporary screen rotation button when auto-rotation is disabled but device is rotated (as in modern android versions)
+ - [ ] Floating temporary screen rotation button when auto-rotation is disabled but device is rotated (as in android)
  - [ ] Voice input button in onscreen keyboard
  - [ ] Swipe up windows in overview to close them